 - Mesh ceiling

 - Packed weight-33 lbs

 - Packed size-34.5 x 13 x 11.5 inches

 - Number of doors-1 doors

-Fast-pitch and hitting all the marks for comfort, the Tenaya Lake Cabin tent certainly isn’t built for roughing it in the woods, but for nights at the cabin or backyard adventures, this is a great budget option when you’re looking for an 8 man tent.
+Fast-pitch and hitting all the marks for comfort, the Tenaya Lake Cabin tent certainly isn’t built for roughing it in the woods, but cabin tents are a great budget option when you’re looking for an 8 man tent.

 The interior is a roomy 13×9 feet and nearly 7 feet tall at center height.
 There’s also a built in closet inside the cabin to keep your gear and belongings organized.
 If you’re close to an electricity source, you can even use the E-Port to get power for lights and devices inside the tent!